KeithMadison/detect_mgp_implementation/README.md

 # Manufactured Gas Production (MGP) Site Semi-Automatic Labeler

 ## Overview

-This repository contains tools for:
+This repository provides a modular framework for detecting and labeling Manufactured Gas Production (MGP) sites from digitized Sanborn fire insurance maps.
+It combines image processing techniques and data scraping utilities, including:

-1. Detecting circular shapes in images using both **Hough Transform** and **Contour Analysis** methods.
+- **Circle Detection:** Two complementary methods (Hough Transform and Contour Analysis) to detect circular shapes in images, useful for identifying specific map features.
-2. Downloading digital resources from the **Library of Congress** using a customizable scraping utility.
+- **Library of Congress Resource Scraper:** Automates downloading digital resources, filtering by MIME type, and organizing them for processing.
-3. A data pre-processing pipeline which combines the above to facilitate the semi-automatic labeling of manufactured gas production (MGP) sites present in digitized Sanborn fire insurance maps made available by the Library of Congress.
+- **Pre-Processing Pipeline:** Integrates these tools for semi-automatic labeling, simplifying the identification of MGP sites from large datasets.

-The pipeline is designed to be modular, allowing flexibility in usage for diverse image processing and data collection workflows.
-Though I employ it here for use in the detection of MGP sites, its components are highly independent of the broader data pre-processing pipeline.
+The pipeline's modularity makes it adaptable for various workflows beyond MGP site detection.

 ## Features